VR-EEG/GTI-EEG/README.md

 Lab stream layer need to be installed in order to record data from the experiment.

-SteamVR needs to be installed from Steam Store.
+SteamVR needs to be installed from [Steam Store]https://store.steampowered.com/app/250820/SteamVR/.

 The Unity Project requires Unity Version 2019.2.14.f1.
 For running the application this is not required.